-2.1 Conceptual Review of affective commitment and entrepreneurial orientation
+2.1.
+Conceptual Review of Affective Commitment and Entrepreneurial Orientation

-Affective commitment is an emotional approach of individuals in involvement with business organizations, so that individuals will feel connected with business organizations (Meyer & Allen, 1990; Datta et al., 2018).
-Affective components are related to emotional, identification and involvement of entrepreneurs in business organizations (Meyer & Allen, 1991; Mark Simon et al., 2011).
-An entrepreneur based on a strong affective commitment will focus on managing a business organization because of his own desires, based on level of identification with business organizations to achieve goals (Brodack & Sinell, 2017).
+Affective commitment is an emotional approach of individuals in involvement with business organizations, so that individuals will feel connected with business organizations (Meyer and Allen, 1990; Datta et al., 2018).
+Affective components are related to emotional, identification and involvement of entrepreneurs in business organizations (Meyer and Allen, 1991; Simon et al., 2011).
+An entrepreneur based on a strong affective commitment will focus on managing a business organization because of his own desires, based on the level of identification with business organizations to achieve goals (Brodack and Sinell, 2017).
 Affective commitment is essentially a statement of one's thoughts in relation to other parties (Wetzels et al., 1998; Datta et al., 2018).
-Often affective commitment is related to the desire to be emotionally tied to a business organization, identification and involvement based on the same values (Farrukh, Chong, Mansori, & Ravan Ramzani, 2017; Cong et al., 2017).
+Often affective commitment is related to the desire to be emotionally tied to a business organization, identification and involvement based on the same values (Farrukh et al., 2017; Cong et al., 2017).
 Affective commitment indicators are individuals with high affective commitment who have close emotional closeness to the organization, this means that the individual will have the motivation and desire to contribute meaningfully to the organization compared to individuals with lower affective commitment.

 Based on some affective commitment studies have a very close relationship with how often a member is absent or absent from the organization.
 Affective commitment individuals will work harder and show better work results than those with lower commitment.
 Individuals with high affective commitment will be more supportive of business organization policies than lower ones.
-So it is very important business orientation that is owned by entrepreneurs (entrepreneurial orientation) in running a business through affective commitment (Zehir, Müceldili, & Zehir, 2012; Karam, 2017; Datta et al., 2018).
-Entrepreneurial orientation appears in activities that focus on business, which have not changed all of their business activities for a long time (Gupta & Gupta, 2015).
-Because affective commitment is a focus on the business they are engaged in, as well as focusing on the strategies they are carrying out (Mark Simon et al., 2011).
+So it is very important business orientation that is owned by entrepreneurs (entrepreneurial orientation) in running a business through affective commitment (Zehir et al., 2012; Karam, 2017; Datta et al., 2018).
+Entrepreneurial orientation appears in activities that focus on business, which have not changed all of their business activities for a long time (Gupta and Gupta, 2015).
+Because affective commitment is a focus on the business they are engaged in, as well as focusing on the strategies they are carrying out (Simon et al., 2011).
 With the ultimate goal in business performance and business sustainability (Rahayu, 2018).
-Based on the statement above, the hypothesis of this research is: Affective commitment can entrepreneurial orientation.
+Based on the statement above, the hypothesis of this research is:

+H1.
+Affective commitment can affect entrepreneurial orientation.

-2.2 Conceptual Review of calculative commitment and entrepreneurial orientation
+2.2.
+Conceptual Review of Calculative Commitment and Entrepreneurial Orientation

-Calculative commitment is a commitment that arises from one's cognitive evaluation as a result of calculating profit and loss, losing wins, less, benefits or sacrifices (Meyer & Allen, 1990; Nieminen & Hytti, 2016).
+Calculative commitment is a commitment that arises from one's cognitive evaluation as a result of calculating profit and loss, losing wins, less, benefits or sacrifices (Meyer and Allen, 1990; Nieminen and Hytti, 2016).
 Calculative commitment will control entrepreneurs to stay in business run by business calculations (Wetzels et al., 1998; Cong et al., 2017).
 Calculative commitment will make an entrepreneur evaluate a business organization in bringing harm or profit to him (Datta et al., 2018).
-Calculative commitment as a commitment to losses or benefits associated with a managed business organization, based on costs or losses when leaving a business organization (Brodack & Sinell, 2017).
+Calculative commitment as a commitment to losses or benefits associated with a managed business organization, based on costs or losses when leaving a business organization (Brodack and Sinell, 2017).
 So calculative commitment is a desire that is owned by individuals to survive in business organizations and individuals feel in need with business organizations.
 This commitment is based on an individual's perception of the loss he will face if he leaves the organization.
-Therefore individuals with strong calculative commitment will improve the performance of business organizations (Jonathan Levie & Hart, 2011; Markovitch et al., 2014).
-With calculative commitment the entrepreneur has to strengthen entrepreneurial orientation in controlling performance to realize business competitiveness (Gupta & Gupta, 2015; Karam, 2017).
-Based on the statement above, the hypothesis of this research is: commitment H2.
-Calculative can affect entrepreneurial orientation.
+Therefore individuals with strong calculative commitment will improve the performance of business organizations (Levie and Hart, 2011; Markovitch et al., 2014).
+With calculative commitment the entrepreneur has to strengthen entrepreneurial orientation in controlling performance to realize business competitiveness (Gupta and Gupta, 2015; Karam, 2017).
+Based on the statement above, the hypothesis of this research is: H2.
+Calculative commitment can affect entrepreneurial orientation.

-2.3 Conceptual Review of normative commitment and entrepreneurial orientation
+2.3.
+Conceptual Review of Normative Commitment and Entrepreneurial Orientation